goldenmatt/caltrack/docs/monthly/aggregation.md

 -----------

-The goal of CalTRACK is to develop replicable, consistent, and methodologically defensible estimators of savings over **portfolios of homes**.
+The goal of CalTRACK is to develop replicable, consistent, and methodologically defensible estimators of savings over **portfolios of residential buldings**.

 Portfolio-level savings statistics are based on aggregations of site-level savings gross savings estimates created using the CalTRACK site-level monthly gross savings analysis methods.